MrZainRP/mz-scrap/README.md

 ## MZ-SCRAP
-A FiveM resource which allows players to scrap wrecks found in GTA V with experience and item progression
+A FiveM resource which allows players to scrap wrecks found in GTA V with experience and item progression.

 ### INTRODUCTION
-- A scrap job designed to allow players to interact with scrap found in the base GTA V models, particularly the scrap yard south of the main city, the car and plane scrap yard found South of the main part of Sandy Shores and (to a lesser extent) the scrap yard found in the heart of Paleto.
+- A scrap task (no job required) designed to allow players to interact with scrap found in the base GTA V models, particularly the scrap yard south of the main city, the car and plane scrap yard found South of the main part of Sandy Shores and (to a lesser extent) the scrap yard found in the heart of Paleto.
+Props can be added to the list of items a player can interact with by adding those props to the config.lua file.
 - Scraping commences with the player using their hands.
-Each successful scrap yields low-tier items + low-tier experience
+Each successful scrap attended to this way yields low-tier items + low-tier experience gain for the player.
 - Mid-tier scraping involves the use of a screwdriver.
-Scraping function is slightly harder, takes slightly longer and produces mid-tier items and mid-tier XP.
+The scraping function is slightly harder by way of skillcheck (and can be made more or less difficult by manipulation of the qb-lock export found in the client.lua), takes slightly longer and produces mid-tier items and mid-tier XP.
 - High-tier scraping involves the use of a blowtorch.
-Scraping function is, again, slightly harder, takes slightly longer and produces top-tier items.
+Again, the scraping function is slightly harder (and can be modified), takes slightly longer and produces top-tier items.
-- Certain items obtained from scraping can be broken down into materials used for crafting in other scripts.
+- Certain items obtained from scraping can then be broken down into materials used for crafting in other scripts. mz-scrap utilises the conventional iron, copper, steel materials which can then be used elsewhere for crafting.

 ### INSTALLATION INSTRUCTIONS/GUIDE